crazyhottommy/scRNAseq-analysis-notes/Seurat_tips.md

 * I run Jackstraw to determine how many PCs to use, instead of looking at each PCHeatmaps.
 I found it gives better cluster results and now use it before each clustering step.

-*  In Seurat, the default neighboring number to group when running a tSNE is 30.
-Stephen used an iteration procedure and found 8 to 12 neighbors will give finer clusters for the inhibitory and excitatory neurons data sets, respectively.
+*  In Seurat, the default neighboring number to group when running a tSNE is 30. may need to test different param.k.
 ### choosing number of PCs for finding clusters

 see an issue I opened https://github.com/satijalab/seurat/issues/1058